fhendric/Genomic-workflows-for-taxonomy/whole_genome_resequencing/08_tree_estimation/README.md

 echo "Finished analyzing: $FASTA"
 ```

 Each IQ-TREE run generates several output files.
-The most important is the .treefile, which contains the inferred maximum likelihood (ML) tree.
+The most important is the `.treefile`, which contains the inferred maximum likelihood (ML) tree.
 To combine all resulting trees into a single file, use:
 ```bash
 cd ./trees
 cat *.treefile > project.trees